 max.
 42 lines):

-for traditional poetic forms only: sonnet, sestina, villanelle etc .
-Mark poem's form top right
+for traditional poetic forms only: e.g. sonnet, sestina, villanelle etc. Mark the poetic form top right

 ENTRIES & FEES: please note the suggested fees below.
 All fees are donations to the competition costs, organisation and events of Poetry on the Lake.
 However, if you genuinely can't afford the fee, send one poem for nothing (Those who can, please donate generously.)

 EARLY BIRD fees £5 or €6/ or $7 per poem

 ONLINE (WORLD) & POSTAL (UK ONLY) ENTRIES ACCEPTED